andreslemusm/webpack-config/readme.md

 # Webpack Config

-Skeleton of a webpack initial configuration, with best practices in mind.
+Webpack initial configuration, with best practices in mind.

 ---